FlyingPig69/Ergo_Explorer_Queries/README.md

 Very much WIP!

-Query will pull a list of addresses that are staking on ergopad.
+Query will pull a list of addresses that are staking on ergopad and the amount.

 It's currently pulling one row per staking key, but you can pivot in excel to make a summary table.